tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

 will be given two per-node configuration settings.
 Note, these names are
 provisional:

-- `[event-subscription] time-window`: A duration before present during which the node will retain event items published.
+- `[rpc] event-log-window-size`: A duration before the latest published event, during which the node will retain event items published.
 Setting this value to zero disables event subscription.

-- `[event-subscription] max-items`: A maximum number of event items that the node will retain within the time window.
+- `[rpc] event-log-max-items`: A maximum number of event items that the node will retain within the time window.
 If the number of items exceeds this value, the node discardes the oldest items in the window.
 Setting this value to zero means that no limit is imposed on the number of items.